Russia: Police detain hundreds at pro-Navalny nationwide protests | DW | 23.01.2021

 In a push to galvanize support, Navalny's team also released a video about an opulent palace on the Black Sea they alleged belonged to Russian President Vladimir Putin — something the Kremlin denied.
 The clip had been viewed more than 60 million times as of late Friday.

-Several people close to Navalny, including prominent activist Lyubov Sobol and his spokeswoman Kira Yarmysh, were detained late Thursday for calling on Russians to join the protests.
+Several people close to Navalny, including Sobol and his spokeswoman Kira Yarmysh, were detained late Thursday for calling on Russians to join the protests.

 Protesters ignored warnings from police that they should avoid the so-called "unauthorized actions" on Saturday